An open-source, multi-platform data analysis and visualization application.

 $ qsub -I -q qprod -A OPEN-0-0 -l select=2

 to launch an interactive session on 2 nodes.
 For details, refer to Resource Allocation and Job Execution seection.

 After the interactive session is opened, load the ParaView module (following are examples for Salomon, Anselm instructions in comments):

 $ ml ParaView/5.1.2-intel-2017a-mpi

-Now launch the parallel server, with the number of processes equal to the number of nodes times 24 (16 on Anselm) processes:
+Now launch the parallel server, with the number of processes equal to the number of nodes times 24 (16 on Anselm):

 $ mpirun -np 48 pvserver --use-offscreen-rendering Waiting for client...
 Connection URL: cs://r37u29n1006:11111 Accepting connection(s): r37u29n1006:11111i

-Note the that the server is listening on compute node r37u29n1006 in this case, we shall use this information later.
+Note that in this case, the server is listening on the compute node r37u29n1006, we will use this information later.

 Because a direct connection is not allowed to compute nodes on Salomon, you must establish an SSH tunnel to connect to the server.
 Choose a port number on your PC to be forwarded to ParaView server, for example 12345.
 If your PC is running Linux, use this command to establish an SSH tunnel:

 Barbora: $ ssh -TN -L 12345:r37u29n1006:11111 email@example.com

 replace username with your login and r37u29n1006 (cn77) with the name of the compute node on which your ParaView server is running (see the previous step).

 If you use PuTTY on Windows, load Salomon connection configuration, then go to Connection -> SSH -> Tunnels to set up the port forwarding.

 Fill the Source port and Destination fields.
 Do not forget to click the Add button.

 Now launch ParaView client installed on your desktop PC.
 Select File -> Connect... and fill in the following :

 The configuration is now saved for later use.
 Now click Connect to connect to the ParaView server.
-In your terminal where you have interactive session with ParaView server launched, you should see:
+In your terminal where you have the interactive session with the ParaView server launched, you should see: